That-Gui1/Dork-OS/README.md

 Lightweight DOS

 # INFO
 I did use an online tutorial, as well as a tad of AI for fixing problems I couldn't solve.
+Sources later on.
-Sources later on.\n I programmed the entire OS in Ubuntu (not the desktop environment).\n This is actually my final project for an engineering course.\n It does come with a few commands that I will list later on.
+I programmed the entire OS in Ubuntu (not the desktop environment).
+This is actually my final project for an engineering course.
+It does come with a few commands that I will list later on.

 # COMMANDS